-- Fighting - Use of illegal substances, items, or products - Destroying property - Any improper behavior that may endanger the safety and welfare of the students and/or bus driver.
+- Destroying property - Any improper behavior that may endanger the safety and welfare of the students and/or bus driver.

 LOCKERS

 Each student's homeroom teacher assigns school lockers to individual students.
 Students are responsible for keeping lockers secured at all times by providing individual personal locks.
 The school does not guarantee the safety of items or valuables kept in a locked or unlocked locker.